GiovineItalia/Compose.jl/doc/index.md

 compose(context(), rectangle(), fill("tomato"))
 ```

-Furthermore, more complex trees can be formed by grouping subtrees into
+Furthermore, more complex trees can be formed by grouping subtrees with
-parethesis or brackets.
+parenthesis or brackets.

 ```julia